 Matt also holds a Brown belt in Brazilian Jiu Jitsu.

-Bill is a life long student of the martial arts and has been an active competitor since he stepped onto the wrestling mats at age 5.
-He is a certified USA Boxing Coach, Black Belt in Judo, and a Brown Belt in Brazilian Jiu Jitsu.
+Bill is a lifelong martial artist and has been an active competitor since he stepped onto the wrestling mats at age 5.
+He is a Black belt in Brazilian Jiu Jitsu, a Black belt in Judo, a former D1 collegiate wrestler, and he has over 20 amateur fights in boxing, kickboxing and MMA.

 - 2007 US Grappling Copa Nova Executive No Gi Heavyweight, Gold Medalist